TheJumpCloud/jcapi-java/jcapiv2/docs/CommandsApi.md

 <a name="graphCommandTraverseSystem"></a>
 # **graphCommandTraverseSystem**
-> List&lt;GraphObjectWithPaths&gt; graphCommandTraverseSystem(commandId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphCommandTraverseSystem(commandId, contentType, accept, limit, skip, xOrgId)

 List the Systems bound to a Command